Blog/When RAG Finds the Right Document but Gives the Wrong Answer: Chunk Size, Overlap, and Retrieval Quality

 The key comparison is the metric profile:

-recall@5 drops on multi-hop or exception-heavy questions
+Small chunksPrecision@5 improves.Recall@5 drops on multi-hop or exception-heavy questions.

-answer latency rises from larger context
+Large chunksRecall@5 improves.Precision@5 drops, and answer latency rises from larger context.

 The answer model should be evaluated after the retriever passes this first gate.
 If the retriever misses the required source, answer grading mostly measures the model's willingness to guess.